Daniel Jones, MSF '13

 In the end, Jones accepted a position as a business valuation associate at Ernst & Young.
 “EY is primarily an accounting and tax company, but I work in a division of the transaction advisory service line,” he says.
 “I knew it would be difficult to break into the transaction-based business world, but my public accounting background helped when it came to connecting with EY.”

+In December 2014, Jones leveraged his experience from both Boston College and EY to secure a role as an Associate at Mirus Capital Advisors, an investment bank in the Boston area.
 Jones credits his Boston College degree with helping him move from an accounting career to the world of finance and investments.
 “Without the MSF, it would have been much more difficult to make that transition.
-I feel very confident to do the work at Ernst & Young because of the work I’ve done in the program.”
+I feel very confident to do the work at Mirus Capital because of the work I’ve done in the program.”